ntefa/address_webhook/README.md

+#Address Listener

-Address Listener is a Go application that receives webhook data, processes it, and stores it in a MongoDB database.
+Address Listener is a Go application that receives webhook data about addresses activity in the blockchain, processes it, and stores it in a MongoDB database.
 It provides an efficient way to handle incoming data from external sources and store it for further analysis.

 ## Table of Contents